apache/flink/docs/dev/event_timestamps_watermarks.md

  * but only to a certain degree.
 The latest elements for a certain timestamp t will arrive
  * at most n milliseconds after the earliest elements for timestamp t.
  */
-public class BoundedOutOfOrdernessGenerator extends AssignerWithPeriodicWatermarks<MyEvent> {
+public class BoundedOutOfOrdernessGenerator implements AssignerWithPeriodicWatermarks<MyEvent> {

     private final long maxOutOfOrderness = 3500; // 3.5 seconds